 Source: Seeking Alpha

-December was clearly a very intensive month for CCRC stock price action.
+December was clearly a very intensive month for CCRC stock.
 The company released its results for the first half of 2020, on December 18th.
-Reported revenues increased 33.4% to $97.72 million.
-Gross profit also increased by 38.9% to $25.91 million.
-The gross margin also increased 1% comparing YoY.
-With EPS growing over 107% YoY.
+Reported revenues increased 33.4% to $97.72 million, and gross profit also increased by 38.9% to $25.91 million.
+Gross margins also increased 1% YoY, with EPS growing over 107% YoY.

-On December 21st after the release of the positive results.
-The stock rose in pre-market, opening at $6.82 reaching a high of $10 and closing at $6.22.
+On December 21st after the release of the positive results, the stock rose in pre-market, opening at $6.82 reaching a high of $10, and closing at $6.22.
 The most impressive aspect was the fact that 10.48 million shares were traded that day, given that the float is 10.36 million and there are 18.33 million shares outstanding.
-The increase in volume was nearly 3075%, given that CCRC average volume is around 330,000 shares.
+The increase in volume was nearly 3075%, given that CCRC's average volume is around 330,000 shares.

-When the market opened the next day, with the news of the go-private non-binding offer.
-The stock opened pre-market at $5.5, and continued to plunge.
+When the market opened the next day, with the news of the go-private non-binding offer, the stock opened pre-market at $5.5 and continued to plunge.
 Closing at $3.38, losing 45.66% of its value.
 Investors who bid up the price of CCRC from $4.95 on the close of December 18th.
-To a high of $10 on December 21st, were now rushing to sell.
-The short volume ratio shows that the stock was heavily traded by short sellers during the summer.
+To a high of $10 on the 21st of December were now rushing to sell.

 The stock is trading at an extremely low price given its balance sheet.
-As of June 30th it held $28.67 million in cash.
+As of June 30th, it held $28.67 million in cash.
 Given that the current market cap is $68.369 million, nearly 42% of the market cap is cash the company is holding.
-Working capital stands at $58.59, nearly 86% of the market cap.
+Working capital stands at $58.59 million, nearly 86% of the market cap.

-With a Price/Cash Flow under 5 and trading under book value, the stock seems way overpriced.
-Earnings of $0.56 per share, assuming the earnings in the second half of the 2020 will be inline with the first half, gives the stock a price-to-earnings ratio under 3.5.
+With a Price/Cash Flow under 5 and trading under book value, the stock seems way undervalued.
+Earnings of $0.56 per share, assuming the earnings in the second half of 2020 will be in line with the first half, gives the stock a price-to-earnings ratio under 3.5.

 Why CCRC Financials May Be Accurate

-With the risks in mind, CCRC presents an opportunity for investors willing to do their due diligence.
-On one hand the company can be defrauding investors, and inflating their numbers.
+Even considering the risks, CCRC presents an opportunity for investors willing to do their due diligence.
+On one hand, the company can be defrauding investors and inflating their numbers.
 What leads me to think they might not actually be cooking the books, is the fact that there isn't a logical explanation for the following questions:

 Why have insiders kept buying shares since 2018, if the stock price did not reflect the reality of their operations?

-Another thing that does not make much sense if the company was in fact a fraud.
-Insiders kept buying shares in the past two years since the first go-private offer was presented.
+Another thing that does not make much sense is if the company was in fact a fraud, why did insiders buy shares in the past two years since the first go-private offer was presented.
 When the offer was presented in 2018.
 The aggregate ownership of the consortium trying to take CCRC private was roughly 21.6%.
 Today insiders have roughly 34.53% ownership of the company.
 Since the number of shares did not change since 2018, one can only conclude that the operational numbers are in fact accurate.

-If in fact the financials are accurate, it seems there are two scenarios possible.
-Investors buying at the recent closing price of $3.73 can expect to make roughly 42% return on their investment.
-If the proposed go-private offer has a favorable decision.
+If in fact, the financials are accurate, it seems there are two scenarios possible.
+Investors buying at the recent closing price of $3.73 can expect to make a roughly 42% return on their investment if the go-private deal closes.
 Or they can expect the offering price to be higher than the proposed $5.37 per share.

-Even if there is no other offer.
-Investors are getting a tremendous value for what they are paying, taking into account the financial statements.
-From the price of $3.73 a share, investors are getting roughly $1.56 in cash.
-They can also expect no less than $0.5 earnings per share for the second half of the 2020.
+Even if there is no other offer, investors are getting a tremendous value for what they are paying, taking into account the financial statements.
+For $3.73 a share, investors are getting roughly $1.56 in cash, and they can also expect no less than $0.5 earnings per share for the second half of 2020.
 As the company is expected to maintain the earnings for the second half of the year, in line with the first.

 We are long CCRC.
 Read our disclosure.